uihilab/HydroLSTM/README.md

 To solve the bottle-neck problem of the state vector in model 1, we proposed the second model for the prediction of the future 120 hours.
 The model is presented in the paper:
 Xiang, Z., & Demir, I. (2020).
 Distributed long-term hourly streamflow predictions using deep learning–A case study for State of Iowa.
 Environmental Modelling & Software, 104761. [https://www.sciencedirect.com/science/article/abs/pii/S1364815220301900]

+## Acknowledgements
+This project is developed by the University of Iowa Hydroinformatics Lab (UIHI Lab): https://hydroinformatics.uiowa.edu/.